jwuphysics/galaxy-autoencoders/README.md

 After training a *variational* autoencoder, we can sample the latent space along different dimensions in order to see what they represent!

 ![](doc/latent-representations.png)

+# Acknowledgments
+This repo was inspired by a [notebook](https://colab.research.google.com/drive/149Z8pDLj8w5GlLxqTtamcYfPLEaNHuAo?usp=sharing) during the *Machine Learning for Astrophysics and Astrophysics Problems for Machine Learning* NeurIPS 2020 tutorial led by [David W. Hogg](https://github.com/davidwhogg) and [Kate Storey-Fisher](https://github.com/kstoreyf).